nismafaaa/StressClassification/README.md

 ---

 ## Dataset
-The dataset contains Electrodermal Activity (EDA) and body temperature (TEMP) measurements of students during exams.
+The dataset used in this project is from the study by Amin et al. (2022) titled "A wearable exam stress dataset for predicting grades using physiological signals."
+This dataset was collected using wearable devices that monitored students' physiological signals including Electrodermal Activity (EDA) and body temperature (TEMP) during an exam.
+It is part of the Wearable Exam Stress Dataset (WESAD) available on PhysioNet.
+You can download the dataset directly from PhysioNet using wget command like in the notebook.

 - **EDA:** Represents the electrical conductance of the skin, which increases with stress levels.
 - **TEMP:** Indicates the body temperature of the students during the exam.